Becquerel: Unit capitalization and prefixes

 As with every International System of Units (SI) unit named after a person, the first letter of its symbol is uppercase (Bq).
 However, when an SI unit is spelled out in English, it should always begin with a lowercase letter (becquerel)—except in a situation where any word in that position would be capitalized, such as at the beginning of a sentence or in material using title case.

 Like any SI unit, Bq can be prefixed; commonly used multiples are kBq (kilobecquerel, ×10^3 Bq), MBq (megabecquerel, ×10^6 Bq, equivalent to 1 rutherford), GBq (gigabecquerel, ×10^9 Bq), TBq (terabecquerel, ×10^12 Bq), and PBq (petabecquerel, ×10^15 Bq).
 Large prefixes are common for practical uses of the unit.

 Examples

 For practical applications, 1 Bq is a small unit.
 For example, there is roughly 0.017 g of potassium-40 in a typical human body, producing about 4,400 decays per second (Bq).

 The activity of radioactive americium in a home smoke detector is about 37 kBq (1 μCi).

+Carbon-14 is produced in the atmosphere by cosmic ray neutrons striking nitrogen atoms at a rate around 1 PBq per year.

 The global inventory of carbon-14 is estimated to be 8.5×10^18 Bq (8.5 EBq, 8.5 exabecquerel).

 These examples are useful for comparing the amount of activity of these radioactive materials, but should not be confused with the amount of exposure to ionizing radiation that these materials represent.
 The level of exposure and thus the absorbed dose received are what should be considered when assessing the effects of ionizing radiation on humans.